Have you ever struggled with a color so bright, it took over your entire piece?

 To calculate the proportions of color needed, simply take the proportion of one hue and place it as a ratio with the other hue(s) in the composition.
 So if the composition were pure yellow and pure purple, Goethe’s suggested ratio would be 3:9, or three times as much purple as yellow.
 Or if the composition were orange, green, and violet, the ratio would be 4 parts orange, 6 parts green, and 9 parts violet.
 According to Goethe’s theory, this would produce a balanced composition.

 That’s the theory.
 In practice, precise calculation doesn’t work well in handweaving, because Goethe was speculating only about a few “pure” hues – bright yellow, orange, red, violet, blue, and green.
 But most weavers have a much wider color palette than just six colors, and Goethe’s ratios don’t apply as well when using a more diverse palette.
-So while you can use the numbers to get a sense for which colors are stronger than others, you’ll still have to experiment to figure out the right proportions of color for your piece.
+So while you can use the numbers to get a sense for which colors are stronger than others, you’ll still have to do some experimenting to figure out the right proportions of color for your piece.
+But it’s a starting point!

 If you want to know more about how to create crisp, clear designs in your handwoven cloth, subscribe to my newsletter and get my FREE e-book!
 It will help you design beautiful handwoven fabrics, with a pattern as bold or subtle as you want.
 (If you’re already subscribed, just register again – you won’t get double the email, I promise!)